-In a major emergency, the decision to implement evacuation procedures generally rests with the College President, the Emergency Management Team (EMT), the Chief of Police, or another designee of the President.
+In a major emergency, the decision to implement evacuation procedures generally rests with the College President, the Chief of Police, or another designee of the President.

 In situations requiring immediate action, public safety responders (Police, Fire, and Environmental Health & Safety) can also order an evacuation.
-When evaluating a possible evacuation consideration will be given to the specific threat (bomb, fire, storm, explosion, hazardous materials incident, etc.), its context (time of day, likelihood, etc.), and the recommendation of first responders and the Chief of Police.
+When evaluating a possible evacuation, consideration will be given to the specific threat (bomb, fire, storm), its context (time of day, likelihood), and the recommendation of first responders and the Chief of Police.